-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 - Weak battery

-Best for Small Hands
+Best for younger kids: GizmoWatch 2

 This pick isn't technically a phone but rather a smartwatch that stays connected with a SIM card.
-If you aren't quite ready to give your kid a fully-fledged smartphone but still want them to be within a phone call or text, the Dyno is kind of perfect.
+So if you aren't quite ready to give your kid a fully-fledged smartphone but still want them to be within a phone call or text, the GizmoWatch 2 is kind of perfect.

-Available in blue and pink colors, the Dyno has a fun and durable design that's made with kids in mind.
-They'll love the cartoon characters on the display, you'll love the IP65 dust/water resistance and up to 2.5 days of battery life the watch gets per charge.
+Available in blue and pink colors, the GizmoWatch 2's design won't overwhelm younger kids and is still customizable with its removable strap.
+There are some fun screen backgrounds that your child can choose from, and it has IPX7 water resistance plus a full day of battery life with the easy-to-use charger.

-Along with the Dyno watch, you'll get access to a companion app that helps you manage the watch remotely.
+The GizmoWatch 2 gives you access to a companion app that helps you manage the watch remotely.
 You can access calls and messages, choose which contacts your kid has access to, and even create GPS-based safe zones.
-There's also an SOS button on the Dyno watch itself, giving your kids instant access to you in an emergency.

-Assuming you rely on a GSM carrier like AT&T or T-Mobile, the Coolpad Dyno is a really interesting option that might be just what you're looking for.
+You can also set up an emergency contact to activate by pressing and holding on to one of the watch buttons.

+While the GizmoWatch 2 is missing Wi-Fi, this does use Verizon as its exclusive wireless carrier.
+That means that in most places, it will have excellent reception and call quality.

 Pros:

-- Fun, kid-focused design
+- Generic design

 Cons:

-If you have a younger kid that isn't ready for the full-on smartphone experience, the Dyno Smartwatch is a great alternative.

-Best for Slightly Older Kids: TickTalk 3 Smartwatch
+Best for slightly older kids: TickTalk 4 Smartwatch

-Similar to the Coolpad Dyno, the TickTalk 3 is a connected watch for kids, but with a twist.
-The watch can not only can send messages and make voice calls, but it can also send pictures and make video calls with its onboard camera.
+Like the GizmoWatch 2, the TickTalk 4 is a connected watch for kids, but with a twist.
+The smartwatch can not only send messages and make voice calls, but it can also send pictures and make video calls with its onboard dual cameras.
+The TickTalk 4 has activity tracking and adds in free music streaming with iHeart Radio Family preloaded with kid-appropriate streaming stations.

 By connecting to either Wi-Fi or through a cellular connection using T-Mobile, AT&T, or the TickTalk partner Red Pocket Mobile, you and your child can have a video chat.
 This added feature can come in handy in situations where a regular call just won't cut it.
 Of course, with the built-in security features, your child can only communicate with the contacts you allow.

-Using the companion app on your phone, you can set reminders for your child as well as put the watch into Do Not Disturb mode for those times when notifications are unwanted.
+Using the companion app on your phone, you can set reminders for your child and put the watch into Do Not Disturb mode for those times when notifications are unwanted.
 There's also a route tracking feature that lets you see where your child has been and the path taken for added peace of mind.

+The TickTalk 4 comes in Titanium Black, Galaxy Blue, and Laser Pink.
+There are also accessories like Bluetooth headphones, a charging stand, and Chums that can attach to the watch strap to customize the watch's look.
+Chums are rubberized icons like guitars, skateboards, rainbows, and other things to help your child further personalize their watch.

 Pros:

-- Location tracking
+- Step tracking has been added

 Cons:

-- Only works on Red Pocket, AT&T, and T-Mobile
+- Only works with AT&T and T-Mobile

 Bottom line

 Buying a phone for your kid can be a stressful task, but it doesn't have to be.
-This list is proof that there are plenty of phones out there that are a great match for you and your kid, with the best one being the Pixel 4a.
+This list is proof that there are plenty of phones out there that are an excellent match for you and your kid, with the best one being the Pixel 4a.

+The Pixel 4a is a phone we'd happily recommend to anyone, not just kids.
 Google knocked it out of the park with its midrange lineup, packing in all of the features anyone could ask for.
 It has a good-looking design, vibrant display, ample performance, and goodies like a fingerprint sensor, headphone jack, excellent battery life, and an amazing camera.
-The Pixel 4a is a phone we'd happily recommend to anyone, not just kids.

-Not only can you buy the Pixel 4a with confidence and know that your kid is getting a great Android experience, but it also won't bleed your wallet dry.
+You cannot only buy the Pixel 4a with confidence and know that your kid is getting a great Android experience, but it also won't bleed your wallet dry.
 That's a win-win if we've ever seen one, and it's why the Pixel 4a is our top pick for the best Android phone for kids.

 Credits — The team that worked on this guide